MarkusTeufelberger/rippled-distrotest/README.md

 Upstream: https://aur.archlinux.org/packages/rippled/

 Not 100% "upstream" (the AUR is more of a collection of build scripts and open for anyone to contribute), but at least some build script is available and maintained.

+Does not ship static libraries, so `-Dstatic=OFF` as build option is required.

 ## CentOS/RHEL